ostreedev/ostree/docs/manual/formats.md

 The `archive` format simply gzip-compresses each content object.
 Metadata objects are stored uncompressed.
 This means that it's easy to serve via static HTTP.
-Note: this format used to be called `archive-z2` for historical reasons.
+Note: the repo config file still uses the historical term `archive-z2` as mode.
+But this essentially indicates the modern `archive` format.

 When you commit new content, you will see new `.filez` files appearing in `objects/`.